 Cash and securities held by trustees primarily consist of unspent bond proceeds, amounts held for the future payment of debt service on such borrowings and designated funds.
-At June 30, 2012 and June 30, 2011 there are investments of \$63,000 and \$2.0 million, respectively, available from Master Lease agreements entered into by the University for capital asset purchases at the

-Amherst and Boston campuses.
+At June 30, 2012 and June 30, 2011 there are investments of \$63,000 and \$2.0 million, respectively, available from Master Lease agreements entered into by the University for capital asset purchases at the Amherst and Boston campuses.
 Additionally, there is \$13.7 million and \$11.0 million, respectively, available from the Revolving Loan Fund established with 2000 Series A bond proceeds issued to acquire and implement enterprise resource planning technology along with other projects (see Note 8) and \$805 million and \$1.154 billion, respectively, held by trustees related to the Building Authority.
 At June 30, 2011, this includes \$3.8 million of designated funds awarded by the Commonwealth of Massachusetts for capital projects which are held in trust by the Building Authority.
 At June 30, 2012 there were no funds designated.
 Also, at June 30, 2011, there was \$3.4 million available to be used by WCCC for capital construction purposes.
 At June 30, 2012, there were no funds available to be used by WCCC for capital construction purposes.

 Pursuant to Trust Agreements between the Building Authority and its bond trustees, all funds deposited with those trustees (approximately \$0.8 billion at June 30, 2012 and \$1.2 billion at June 30, 2011) shall be continuously maintained for the benefit of the Building Authority and Registered owners of the Bonds.
 All investments shall be (a) held with a bank or trust company approved by the Trustees and the Building Authority, as custodians, or (b) in such other manner as may be required or permitted by applicable state and Federal laws and regulations.
-Investments shall consist of (a) direct obligations of, or obligations which are unconditionally guaranteed by the United States of America, or any other agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality thereof; or (b) other marketable securities eligible as collateral for the deposit.
-Direct obligations of, or obligations which are unconditionally guaranteed by the United States of America or any other agency or corporation which be states of America or any other agency or corporation which has been created pursuant to an act of congress of the United States of, or obligations which are unconditionally guaranteed by the United States of America or any other agency or corporation which has been created pursuant to an act of Congress of the United States of America or any other agency or corporation which has been created pursuant to an act of Congress of the United States of America or any other agency or corporation which has been created pursuant to an act of Congress of the United States of America or any other agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality thereof may be subject to repurchase upon demand by the owner pursuant to a repurchase agreement with a bank or trust company.
+Investments shall consist of (a) direct obligations of, or obligations which are unconditionally guaranteed by the United States of America, or any other agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality thereof; or (b) other marketable securities eligible as collateral for the deposit of trust funds under regulations of the Comptroller of the Currency having a market value not less than the amount of such deposit.
+Direct obligations of, or obligations which are unconditionally guaranteed by the United States of America or any other agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality thereof may be subject to repurchase upon demand by the owner pursuant to a repurchase agreement with a bank or trust company.